 Do rebuilt vehicles have to be completely repaired prior to the inspection?

 Yes.
-In June 2004, specific sections of RCW 46.12.030 were changed to address citizen's responsibilities prior to obtaining an inspection.
+RCW 46.12.560 addresses citizen's responsibilities prior to obtaining an inspection.
 It states in part, "A vehicle presented for inspection must have all damaged major component parts replaced or repaired to meet RCW and WAC requirements before inspection of the salvage vehicle by the Washington State Patrol."
 The WSP will only inspect complete vehicles.

 RCW 46.80.010 (5) defines major component parts to include at least each of the following: 1) Engines and short blocks, 2) Frame, 3) Transmission and/or transfer case, 4) Cab, 5) Door, 6) Front or rear differential, 7) Front or rear clip, 8) Quarter panel, 9) Truck bed or box, 10) Seat, 11) Hood, 12) Bumper, 13) Fender, and 14) Airbag.

 Note: If the vehicle was originally manufactured with both a driver and passenger side airbag, both need to be replaced prior to the inspection.

 What information is needed at the time of the vehicle inspection?

 When arriving for your inspection, be prepared to present the following information: